xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 ## Understanding the value

+I was a little crest fallen, anyone can write a manual process, it wasn't hard.

+But, I'd not done it!
+I had no processes documented for such situations.

-I was a little crest fallen.
-Then, I realised that this actually a really valuable thing to have.
-I started to look at the problems I might have with my service and what processes I might follow to resolve them.
+I began to realise that this could actually be a really valuable thing to have, even if it was a manual process.
+I started to look at the problems I might have with my service and what steps I might take to resolve them.
 There were a few things I knew, but had never written down.
-How would someone else deal with it if I was on holiday?
-Would I remember what to do in 12 months time?
-These were all things I should put into a Runbook.
+"How would someone else deal with it if I was on holiday?", "Would I remember what to do in 12 months time?".
+These were all things I should put into a runbook.

 Now I needed somewhere to store them.
-We use Atlassian Confluence, but any shared team documentation would suffice, OneNote, Wikis on ADO or GitHub, Google Docs, any shared place your team keeps their documentation.
-I first setup a parent page and then created my first Runbook.
-Anytime I think of a process that involves changing production, I document it in a Runbook.
+We use Atlassian Confluence, but any shared team documentation would suffice: OneNote, ADO or GitHub Wikis, Google Docs, any place your team keeps their documentation.

+I setup a "parent" page with a quick intro and a table of contents, and then created my first runbook.
+Any process that involves changing production, I now document it in a runbook.

 Just because it is a manual process doesn't mean there's no automation.
-It may be as simple as updating a line in a JSON configuration file in your repository and performing a standard deployment, the point is to have a process documented when and how you do this so that it is clear.
+It may be as simple as updating a line in a JSON configuration file in your repository and performing a standard deployment.
+The point is, to have a process documented telling you when and how you do it, and that it is clear.

 ## Structure